 - Last paragraph of text

-By sprinkling LSI keywords through each and every one of these elements you will surely get the best from your on-site optimization.
+By sprinkling LSI keywords through each and every one of these elements you will surely get the best from your organic SEO.

-Congratulations!
-Now you know pretty much everything about the Latent Semantic Indexing keywords concept and how to use it in your favor.
+Now you know pretty much everything about the Latent Semantic Indexing keywords concept and how to use it to skyrocket your website without a single link!

-I hope you find this article useful and it becomes an integral part of your on-page SEO and keyword research strategy.
+I hope you find this article useful and it becomes an integral part of your on-page, marketing and keyword research strategy.